 Students seeking a Spanish major or minor should be aware that courses below the SPAN 201 level, although they count as hours toward graduation, do NOT fulfill any requirement for the major or minor.

-Candidates for the B.A. degree in some programs (e.g., English Language and Literature, History, Philosophy, Music, and Writing & Publishing) are required to demonstrate competency in a second language by successful completion of at least one language course at or above the 202 level.
+Candidates for the B.A. degree in some programs (e.g., English Language and Literature, History, Music, Philosophy, and Writing & Publishing) are required to demonstrate competency in a second language by successfully completing at least one language course at or above the 202 level.
 Students in the Scholars Program are required to demonstrate the ability to speak, read, and write a second language at a level equivalent to six semesters of college study (completion of the 211 and 212 courses in a language).

-In addition to Spanish (major and minor programs are available), the Department of Languages and Literature offers courses in Arabic (ARBC 101, 102, 201, and 202) and Chinese (CHIN 101, 102, 201, 202, 211, and 212).
+In addition to Spanish classes, the Department of Languages and Literature offers courses in Arabic and Chinese.
 Benedictine students can also use the University's consortium agreements with North Central College and Aurora University to take courses in languages not offered at Benedictine.
 Students who want to take advantage of these agreements must obtain a "Consortium Exchange Course Authorization" form from the Student Success Center (SSC), or BenCentral.
 Approval of the student's academic advisor and the University Registrar are necessary before a student may register for a course at the host institution.

 While the final decision regarding fulfillment

 of a student's second language proficiency requirement rests with the student's

 program, the Department of Languages and Literature has